-- (1) Price per share is fixed at \$20.50. - (2) The proceeds to the issuer are subject to a maximum limitation so that the aggregate consideration that we receive for all securities sold pursuant to this offering, and for the sale of any other securities, which we are required to integrate with this offering under the rules of the Securities and Exchange Commission, shall not exceed \$20 million in any 12 month period.
-Since Plan inception, we have sold 746,540 shares under the Plan and received gross proceeds of \$10,740,914 for securities sold under the Plan. - (3) There are no underwriters in connection with the Plan. - (4) Amount does not include expenses of the Plan incurred and paid by us since implementation of the Plan in the amount of \$579,426.
+- (1) Price per share is fixed at \$20.95.
+This offering price is the market price of our common stock as quoted on the OTCBB under "DWNX" on March 4, 2025.
+This price per share does not necessarily bear any relationship to our assets, book value, historical earnings or similar criteria of valuation.
+No valuation or appraisal has been prepared for our business and the price per share should not be considered as an indication of the intrinsic value of our common stock. - (2) The proceeds to the issuer are subject to a maximum limitation so that the aggregate consideration that we receive for all securities sold pursuant to this offering, and for the sale of any other securities, which we are required to integrate with this offering under the rules of the Securities and Exchange Commission, shall not exceed \$20 million in any 12 month period.
+Since Plan inception, we have sold 797,691 shares under the Plan and received gross proceeds of \$11,787,865 for securities sold under the Plan. - (3) There are no underwriters in connection with the Plan. - (4) Amount does not include expenses of the Plan incurred and paid by us since implementation of the Plan in the amount of \$632,217.
 Investment in our common stock involves risk.
 See "Risk Factors," beginning on page 3.